kmostafa1/egfwd_Projects/landing-page/README.md

 This code is meant to satisfy the first project of the Front End Web Development Professional Track.

-This project requires you to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+This project requires to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 ## Requirements
 convert The starter project from a static project to an interactive one.